kbx81/RGBBinaryClock/hardware/README.md

 Due to the nature of how the TLC5947 drivers work, frequent display refreshes (such as when LEDs are fading between colors and/or intensities) sometimes cause some faint flickering or pulsing of the LEDs.
-Version 4.x of the hardware resolves this issue by using TLC5951 drivers which can be synchronized with display refreshes.
+Version 4.x of the hardware resolves this issue by using TLC5951 drivers.
+These have a clock input to the PWM engine enabling writes to the data latches to be synchronized with PWM cycles.
+The result is smooth fading of the LEDs at all intensities with some additional benefits, as well!

 ## Legal stuff and License